tomrains/miscProjects/projects/vanishing-chess/README.md

     [have it where you click a piece and then can see where you can move it, and that would be same code where you can only move a piece to one of those squares]

+**okay, need to take a break. when i come back, try to get the selector working!

 add a selector where, if you click on it, it gets a light red border

 Let the pieces move

+could make it for now where just pawns can move

+and then, just for fun, could start having the pieces vanish (maybe even before captures happen)